shavar67/FormatConversion/README.md

 #### BinaryFx
-* I made this application last year for my Csit 101 course (intro to data communications) to convert between different numerical formats.
 * Initially used to convert from binary to decimal and vice versa.
 * Functionality extended to support more formats.
 * Built-in bug report feature powered by gmail.